 Is it important to use grass-fed beef?

 Yes, we think so.
 Grass-fed beef and dairy contain high levels of good omega-3 fatty acids.
-I heard health professional say that grass fed beef could be as healthy as salmon.
-It may cost more but grass-fed beef is also easier on the environment because the animals are kept on grass rather than large animal-feeding operations.
+I heard one health professional say that grass-fed beef could be as healthy as salmon.
+It may cost more than corn-feed beef, but grass-fed cattle are are also easier on the environment because the animals are kept on grass rather than large animal-feeding operations.

 If the meat is labeled as pastured but not grass-fed, ask before you buy.
 Sometimes that is fine, and other times it means that the animals ate corn as their last feeding stage.
 Corn is not healthy for beef animals!

 It took very little adjusting to make this recipe gluten-free.
 Replacing the panko breadcrumbs in Angela’s recipe with tapioca was a simple fix.
 We also decided we preferred the texture of tapioca starch to the pearl tapioca she recommends to thicken the stew, and might in future try it with arrowroot to test out its texture in the gravy.

 Once we had increased the quantity of tapioca starch, we found that we needed to dissolve the tapioca by heating it in broth before adding it to the stew – a small extra step that is well worth it.